AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Methodology

 \subsection{\attackname for Weak Adversary}

-Since the weak adversary is only able to add a jailbreak audio after user prompts, we propose to craft suffixal jailbreak audios.
-Given a user prompt $x^u\in \mathbb{R}^{M}$ asking an \smodelname $\model$ for helpful suggestions (e.g., asking for comfort), the adversary aims to utilize a carrying audio $x^0\in \mathbb{R}^{N}$ to craft a perturbation $\delta\in \mathbb{R}^{N}$ such that when the audio $x^0+\delta$ is played as a suffix of the user prompt $x^u$, the \smodelname $\model$ will give a response with a prefix $y_t$ designated by the adversary.
+Since the weak adversary can only add jailbreak audios after user prompts, we propose to craft suffixal jailbreak audios.
+Given a user prompt $x^u\in \mathbb{R}^{M}$ asking \smodelname $\model$ for helpful suggestions (e.g., asking for comfort), the adversary aims to utilize carrying audio $x^0\in \mathbb{R}^{N}$ to craft perturbation $\delta\in \mathbb{R}^{N}$ such that when audio $x^0+\delta$ is played as a suffix of user prompt $x^u$, $\model$ will give a response with prefix $y_t$ designated by the adversary.
 We formulate it as the following optimization problem:

-where $a||b$ denotes that the concatenation of the audios $a$ and $b$.
-Minimizing the loss $\mathcal{L}(\model(x^u||x^0+\delta),y_t)$ finds a perturbation $\delta$ such that when the jailbreak audio $x^0+\delta$ is appended to the user prompt $x^u$, it leads to a jailbreak prompt $x^u||x^0+\delta$ that guides the target \smodelname $\model$ to produce an output that is utmostly aligned with the desired one $y_t$.
-Note that the user prompt $x^u$ may not be available to the adversary when crafting the perturbation $\delta$.
-We will address this issue in the following subsection.
-Also, to account for the possible time gap between the end of $x^u$ and emission of $x^0+\delta$ for real-world attacks, we introduce random concatenation delays during the generation of $\delta$ (cf. Algorithm~\ref{al:fianl_approach_unhelpful}).
+where $a||b$ denotes concatenation of audios $a$ and $b$.
+Minimizing loss $\mathcal{L}(\model(x^u||x^0+\delta),y_t)$ finds perturbation $\delta$ so that when jailbreak audio $x^0+\delta$ is appended to user prompt $x^u$, it leads to jailbreak prompt $x^u||x^0+\delta$ that guides $\model$ to produce an output utmostly aligned with desired $y_t$.
+Note that user prompt $x^u$ may not be available to the adversary when crafting $\delta$.
+We address this in \Cref{sec:app_universal}.
+Also, to account for possible time gap between the end of $x^u$ and emission of $x^0+\delta$ in real worlds, we introduce random concatenation delays \fu{in $x^u||x^0+\delta$} during generation of $\delta$ (cf. Alg.~\ref{al:fianl_approach_unhelpful}).